kehrlab/bcctools/README.md

 2. Download and install the SDSL.
 3. Download HTSlib or just put the kseq.h header file into a folder named htslib.
 3. Edit lines 14-17 in the Makefile to point to the directories of SeqAn, SDSL and HTSlib.
-4. Run 'make' in the bctools directory.
+4. Run 'make' in the bcctools directory.

-If everything is setup correctly, this will create the binary 'bctools'.
+If everything is setup correctly, this will create the binary 'bcctools'.